FRANKLIN, NJ - Evidently, the Somerset Patriots' ownership and front office staff have not heard of the old adage “If it ain’t broke, don’t fix it.”

 He also promised that the Patriots would continue their unwavering focus on "affordable, family fun."

-Included in the presentation were conceptual renderings of some physical improvements under consideration for TD Bank Ballpark, home of the Patriots, including a ferris wheel near the front entrance of the stadium that faces out on East Main Street, as well as redesigned concession and dining areas.
+Included in the presentation were conceptual renderings of some of the physical improvements under consideration for TD Bank Ballpark, home of the Patriots, including a ferris wheel near the front entrance of the stadium that faces out on East Main Street, as well as redesigned concession and dining areas.

 Torre, a close friend of Kalafer who managed the New York Yankees for 12 seasons, winning several World Series, compared the Patriots' demand for excellence with the players in his clubhouse.